Lucid dream: Two-way communication

 Teams of cognitive scientists have established real-time two-way communication with people undergoing a lucid dream.
-During dreaming, they were able to consciously communicate with experimenters via eye movements or facial muscle signals, were able to comprehend complex questions and use working memory.
+During dreaming, they were able to consciously communicate with experimenters via eye movements or facial/speech muscle signals and comprehend complex questions and use working memory.
 Such interactive lucid dreaming could be a new approach for the scientific exploration of the dream state and could have applications for learning and creativity.

 Alternative theories

 Other researchers suggest that lucid dreaming is not a state of sleep, but of brief wakefulness, or "micro-awakening".
 Experiments by Stephen LaBerge used "perception of the outside world" as a criterion for wakefulness while studying lucid dreamers, and their sleep state was corroborated with physiological measurements.
 LaBerge's subjects experienced their lucid dream while in a state of REM, which critics felt may mean that the subjects are fully awake.
 J. Allen Hobson responded that lucid dreaming must be a state of both waking and dreaming.

 Philosopher Norman Malcolm was a proponent of dream skepticism.
 He has argued against the possibility of checking the accuracy of dream reports, pointing out that "the only criterion of the truth of a statement that someone has had a certain dream is, essentially, his saying so."
 Yet dream reports are not the only evidence that some inner drama is being played out during REM sleep.
-Electromyography on speech and body muscles has demonstrated the sleeping body covertly walking, gesturing and talking while in REM.
+Electromyography on speech and body muscles has demonstrated the sleeping body covertly walking, gesturing and talking while in REM, such activity generally correlating with dream reports.